 What is ISOP?

-ISOP is a program designed to help international first-year students comfortably transition into the Columbia University community before New Student Orientation Program week.
+The International Student Orientation Program (ISOP), which takes place Wednesday, August 20 - Sunday, August 24, 2014, is designed to help international first-year students comfortably transition into the Columbia University community before the New Student Orientation Program (NSOP).
 Programs during ISOP range from helping new students set up a phone or bank account to understanding the Columbia academic culture and getting to know New York City.
 ISOP participation is determined by application.

 Who can participate in ISOP?

 Any CC/SEAS first-year student who is not a United States citizen or who, regardless of citizenship, graduated from a secondary school outside the United States is encouraged to take part in ISOP.

 When do I find out if I have been accepted into ISOP?